 Version Date Author Details Minute No. 6 13/12/2022 Manager Development & Compliance Added conflicts of interest policy for Council-related development throughout, including update to title of the policy.
 332 Updated position titles and section names throughout.
 2.1 - Deleted "and may require review in accordance with Council's Development Assessment Process (DAP)" 3.3 - deleted the explanation of the call to Council form process.
 4 - Added - definition of signatories to include Mayor/Councillors and definitions relevant to the conflicts of interest policy for Council-related development policy.
 5.1 - Added "In the event a Section 4.55(1A) modification application proposes an amendment to a condition moved on the floor of Council and approved by the Council, the application will be reported to the Council for determination."
 5.1 - Added "The Mayor/Councillors may withdraw their support for calling a planning matter to Council via email at any time, prior to being included in the Council business paper".
 5.1 - Updated the requirement for Councillor Call Up to be supported by 1 other Councillor and include email option throughout.

-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a
+WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.a